Justin S. Golub, MD, MS

 This provider sees pediatric patients

-Justin S. Golub, MD is an otologist/neurotologist, a specialist of the ear and the surrounding skull base.
+Justin S. Golub, MD, MS is an otologist/neurotologist, a specialist of the ear and the surrounding skull base.
 He provides both medical and surgical treatment of common disorders as well as rare, complex conditions.
 One of Dr. Golub's passions is introducing cutting edge treatments to the practice of otology, such as endoscopic ear surgery.
 He is actively engaged in clinical and translational research to improve patient care and outcomes.

 Dr. Golub's practice is focused on disorders of the ears and surrounding structures of the skull.
 This includes hearing loss, infectious ear disease, inner ear balance problems, tumors, and skull base conditions such as vestibular schwannoma (acoustic neuroma).